openedx/xblock-google-drive/README.rst

 .. code:: bash

-    $ DJANGO_SETTINGS_MODULE="settings" nosetests --with-django tests/unit
+    $ pytest tests/unit

-To see the coverage, run the tests using the following command:
+To see the coverage report in HTML format, run the tests using the following command:

 .. code:: bash

-    $ DJANGO_SETTINGS_MODULE="settings" nosetests --with-coverage --cover-package="google_drive" --with-django
+    $ make coverage

 If you have not installed the xblock-sdk in the active virtualenv, you might also have to prepend ``PYTHONPATH=".:/path/to/xblock"`` to the